-The ADV7612 integrates a HDMI vertical filter which performs measurements on the VSync of the HDMI stream on the selected port.
-The ADV7612 also performs vertical measurements on the background port as selected by BG\MEAS\PORT\SEL[2:0].
-These measurements are available in the HDMI Map and can be used to determine the resolution of the incoming video data streams.
+The ADV7611 integrates a HDMI vertical filter, which performs measurements on the VSync of the HDMI stream on the selected port.
+These measurements are available in the HDMI map and can be used to determine the resolution of the incoming video data stream.